peramcelpon/ohhaithere/europe/italy/milan.md

 - **Basilica di Sant'Ambrogio** One of the most ancient churches in Milan, it was built by St. Ambrose in 379–386.
 Romanesque
 - **Teatro alla Scala** La Scala is an opera house in Milan, Italy.
 The theatre was inaugurated on 3 August 1778 and was originally known as the Nuovo Regio Ducale Teatro alla Scala.
 The premiere performance was Antonio Salieri's Europa riconosciuta.
 - **Mudec Museum** Restored factory now a sleek museum of art & culture, with rotating exhibitions & a restaurant.
-- **Fondazione Prada** Whimsical exhibits of contemporary art in a unique complex of buildings designed by Rem Koolhaas.
 - **Museo del Novecento** The Museo del Novecento is a museum of twentieth-century art in Milan, in Lombardy in northern Italy.
 It is housed in the Palazzo dell'Arengario, near Piazza del Duomo in the centre of the city.
 - **Duomo di Milano** Milan Cathedral is the cathedral church of Milan, Lombardy, Italy.
 Dedicated to the Nativity of St Mary (Santa Maria Nascente), it is the seat of the Archbishop of Milan, currently Archbishop Mario Delpini.
 The cathedral took nearly six centuries to complete.
 It is the largest church in Italy (the larger St. Peter's Basilica is in the State of Vatican City), the third largest in Europe and the fifth largest in the world.
 Representation of Italian Gothic style.
 - **Museo Poldi Pezzoli** The museum was originated in the 19th century as a private collection of Gian Giacomo Poldi Pezzoli and his mother, Rosa Trivulzio, of the family of the condottiero Gian Giacomo Trivulzio.